samsonsim2/camerakit-web-w-recordfeature/README.md

    ```
    npm run serve
    ```
-   This will launch a local server, typically accessible at `http://localhost:8080`.
+   This will launch a local server, typically accessible at `http://localhost:9000`.
 Open the URL in your browser to test the application.

+   Using webpack, you can also access the local server with https on your mobile devices at `https://yourIPAddress:9000`.
+This will be provided on your terminal by webpack.

-2. Make changes to the code, and the server will automatically reload the app to reflect your updates.
+3. Make changes to the code, and the server will automatically reload the app to reflect your updates.

 ### Building for Production